mazedlx/laravel-feature-policy/README.md

 You can find the feature definitions at https://github.com/WICG/feature-policy/blob/master/features.md

-You can add multiple policy options as an array or as a single string with space-sepearated options:
+You can add multiple policy options as an array or as a single string with space-separated options:

 ```php
 // in a policy